 For ALS/MND, there are many potential drugs and therapies currently undergoing clinical trials.
 Clinical trials are essential to new drug approvals.
 However, enrollment in a clinical trial should always be voluntary.
 People living with ALS/MND must consent prior to enrollment and have the right to know all pertinent details surrounding the trial.

 The International Alliance of ALS/MND Associations provides information on drugs and therapies currently being researched.
-In addition, the resources below, contain a large database of known clinical trials for ALS/MND.
+In addition, the resources below, contain databases of known clinical trials for ALS/MND.
 These resources may be used to stay up to date on clinical trials for ALS/MND, as well as for people living with ALS/MND who are interested in enrolling in a clinical trial.